 In addition to research peers, consider consulting with a professor or even a specialist or generalist writing center consultant about your abstract.
 Use any resource that helps you see your work from another perspective.

-Consider getting professional editing and proofreading for your abstract
+Consider getting professional editing and proofreading

-Additional Abstract Rules of Thumb
+Additional Abstract Rules and Guidelines

-Write your abstract after completing your paper
+Write your abstract AFTER completing your paper

-Although the abstract goes at the beginning of your manuscript, it does not merely introduce your research topic (that is the job of the title), but summarizes your entire paper.
+Although the abstract goes at the beginning of your manuscript, it does not merely introduce your research topic (that is the job of the title), but rather summarizes your entire paper.
 Writing the abstract last will ensure that it is complete and consistent with the findings and statements in your paper.

-Keep your content in order
+Keep your content in the correct order

 Both questions and answers should be organized in a standard and familiar way to make the content easier for readers to absorb.
 Ideally, it should mimic the overall format of your essay and the classic “introduction,” “body,” and “conclusion” form, even if the parts are not neatly divided as such.